top of page

 • Sustainable materials like biodegradable plastics and recycled composites will become standard, reducing environmental impact.

-For example, companies are already experimenting with 3D-printed building components that can be assembled on-site, cutting construction time and costs.
-By 2026, this approach could become mainstream, changing how homes and infrastructure are built.
+For example, companies are already experimenting with 3D-printed building components that can be assembled on-site.
+This approach cuts construction time and costs.
+By 2026, it could become mainstream, changing how homes and infrastructure are built.

 Entrepreneurs worldwide are leveraging 3D technology to design innovative products—just like our talented collaborator, Keeley Traee (Instagram: @keeleytraae_3d), who crafted the beautiful customer gifts for this Winter Holiday season.